mosip/documentation/docs/esignet-end-user-guide.md

 1. Login flow for OTP based authentication
 2. Login flow for Biometrics based authentication

+> Note: The screenshots and the steps illustrated below are for demonstration purpose only and will change based on the use case.

 ## LOGIN with OTP authentication

+Pre-requisite: The resident is issued with a unique virtual ID for a countries foundation ID.
-Pre-requisite: The resident is registered with MOSIP and has a valid UIN or VID.
+               In the below demo application, the resident is registered with MOSIP and has a valid UIN or VID.

 1\.
 Resident clicks `Sign In with MOSIP`.